jchristn/WatsonFunction/README.md

 ## Worker Nodes

 Worker nodes need to have access to the filesystem location where functions are stored.
 As of this release, functions are invoked using the *same user account* as was used to start the worker node itself.
 Thus it is recommended that the platform currently be used only for deployments where the function source code is *trusted*.
+Alternatively, run the worker nodes in containers.

 Worker nodes listen on the invocation channel, deserialize messages to the ```Request``` object, invoke the function, and return the ```Response``` object returned by the function through the message bus to the API gateway, which then marshals the response to the caller.

+Worker nodes must have access to the ```BaseDirectory``` (which must be explicit and not relative) to read the ```EntryFile```.

 ## Supported Runtimes